Battle of Huamachuco: Chilean counter-attack

 Meanwhile, the Chileans quickly reorganised themselves and launched a massive bayonet counter-attack against the outnumbering Peruvian lines.
 Cáceres' Peruvians soldiers, who lacked bayonets, and with almost no ammunition by then, could only defend themselves with the butts of their rifles; their montoneras allies at least had spears to defend themselves with.
 The Chilean downhill counter-attack broke the Peruvian lines.
 The formations of the Peruvian troops collapsed and the remnants started to flee from the battlefield.
 With this last attack the Chileans achieved victory.
 A few moments later, their infantry supported by two cannons, took the Peruvian basecamp at Cuyulga hill, ending the battle.

 Aftermath

 The Peruvians lost 800 men - almost one third of their forces - including a large number of their officers.
 Among the dead were General Pedro Silva, Chief of Staff Colonel Manuel Tafur, and the four divisional chiefs: Luis Germán Astete, Manuel Cáceres, Juan Gastó and Máximo Tafur.
-Many more died or were executed after the battle, among them one of Peru's greatest heroes, Colonel Leoncio Prado, due to failing to keep his word to not fight in the war, which had been the condition for his release when he was previously captured by the Chileans at Tatara.
+Many more died or were executed after the battle, among them one of Peru's greatest heroes, Colonel Leoncio Prado, due to failing to keep his word to not fight in the war, which had been the condition for his release when he was previously captured by the Chileans at Tarata.
 General Cáceres, injured, was able to escape and evade capture.
 The battle effectively ended all further Peruvian resistance and the Treaty of Ancón, putting an end to the war, was signed just three months later, on October 20, 1883.